kelvinou01/university-subreddits/README.md

 All infrastructure is hosted on Google Cloud Platform and managed via Terraform.

-- Python 3.11 docker containers running on Cloud Run Jobs
+- ETL scripts are Python 3.11 docker containers running on Cloud Run Jobs.
+All jobs are idempotent.

 - Cloud Storage for the raw and transformed data

-- Google BigQuery for the analytics database
+- BigQuery for the analytics database

-- Cloud Scheduler to trigger the **extract** task, and EventArc + Workflows to trigger the **transform** and **load** tasks
+- Cloud Scheduler to trigger the pipeline at set intervals.

+- EventArc + Workflows to trigger transform/load jobs upon ingestion of raw/transformed data respectively.